 Integrating elements of gamification in microlearning makes for an effective and engaging learning experience for training employees.

-Gamification influences learners’ behaviour as it motivates the progression through modules and embeds a sense of healthy competition in employees.
-Gamification in corporate training is an eLearning strategy which utilizes game mechanics and dynamics in eLearning courses, essentially turning them into a fun-filled, entertaining learning experiences!
+Gamification influences learners’ behavior as it motivates the progression through modules and embeds a sense of healthy competition in employees.
+Gamification in corporate training is an eLearning strategy that utilizes game mechanics and dynamics in eLearning courses, essentially turning them into fun-filled, entertaining learning experiences!

 Theory of Flow

 A flow experience is one that is simultaneously demanding and rewarding.
 When the level of challenge matches the learner’s skill set, the task has clear goals with boundaries, and the learner receives immediate feedback, the student’s state of mind becomes very productive.
 Gamification can satisfy these three conditions.

 Self Determination Theory